aws-samples/shopfloor-connectivity/docs/targets/aws-s3.md

 ---

 ### Interval
-Interval in seconds that triggers writing data to an S3 Object
+Specifies the time interval in seconds that triggers a write operation to S3.

+The adapter writes data to S3 when either the [BufferSize](#buffersize) threshold is reached or this Interval period elapses, whichever occurs first.
+This ensures that data is written to S3 even during periods of low data volume.

 **Type**: Integer